anseki/grunt-htmlclean/README.md

 * [gulp](http://gulpjs.com/) plugin: [gulp-htmlclean](https://github.com/anseki/gulp-htmlclean)

-Simple and lightweight cleaner that just removes whitespaces, comments, etc. to minify HTML.
+Simple and lightweight cleaner that just removes whitespaces, comments, etc. to minify HTML/SVG.
 This differs from others in that this removes whitespaces, line-breaks, etc. as much as possible.

 [HtmlCompressor](http://code.google.com/p/htmlcompressor/), [HTMLMinifier](https://github.com/kangax/html-minifier) and others are better choice if you want to control details of editing.